Skip to main content

 Each round starts with a countdown.
 During this time:

-This phase is crucial.
+This phase is key.
 Use it to predict where enemies might spawn and pre-aim common angles.

 One-Shot Elimination